russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Hidden Life of Trees: What They Feel, How They Communicate — Discoveries From a Secret World and when was it published?

 The Hidden Life of Trees is approximately 288 pages long and was published in 2016.
-This engaging book invites readers to delve into the remarkable world of trees.
+Written by Peter Wohlleben, this book captivates readers with its exploration of the secret life of trees.

-How does The Hidden Life of Trees: What They Feel, How They Communicate — Discoveries From a Secret World relate to environmental awareness?
+How does The Hidden Life of Trees: What They Feel, How They Communicate — Discoveries From a Secret World contribute to our understanding of ecology?